-Tribes interested in applying for a cooperative agreement to collaborate with the Program on landowner outreach and other activities are encouraged to review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
+Tribes interested in applying for a cooperative agreement to collaborate with the Program on landowner outreach are encouraged to contact the Program and review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
 Close collaboration with Program staff is encouraged throughout the entire cooperative agreement process.
 Buy-Back Program staff will be available to provide on-going guidance and support, as well as technical assistance in developing a cooperative agreement.

-This document provides guidance to tribes on how to prepare their cooperative agreement applications, especially the Application Narrative.
+This document provides guidance to tribes on how to prepare their cooperative agreement applications.

 These standard, government-wide required forms must be submitted as part of a tribe's cooperative agreement application package to the Buy-Back Program: